List of U.S. state colors: Delaware

 Further, "colonial blue and buff, are designated by the Textile Color Card Association of the United States, Inc., New York, as 'arno blue' Cable No. 10663, and 'golden beige' Cable No. 10781 respectively; the color shades having been determined by Colorimetric Specifications of the National Bureau of Standards, United States Department of Commerce, in Test No. 2, 1/140565, dated November 18, 1954, which is on file with the Delaware Public Archives, Dover, Delaware."

-Florida

-Florida does not have known official state colors.

-Georgia

-Georgia does not have known official state colors.

 Hawaii

 Hawaii does not have known official colors for the entire state.
 However, Hawaii has legislated an official color for each of its eight main islands: